pantheon-systems/content-publisher-sdk/packages/cli/README.md

 https://www.drupal.org/docs/core-modules-and-themes/core-modules/jsonapi-module/api-overview

-Once you've ensured that it's working, you will need to determine the URL which Content Publisher CLI can use to get the initial results page of posts (e.g. https://example.com/jsonapi/node/article).
+Once you've ensured that it's working, you will need to determine the URL which Content Publisher client can use to get the initial results page of posts (e.g. https://example.com/jsonapi/node/article).
 But please note that the exact URL will depend on which resource type(s) you want to import.